appernetic2/appernetic-hugo-project/content/post/gsm.md

 title = "gsm"

 +++
 In Khmer Rouge era the Chinese built this air strip.
+It is a long runway,I would imagine a big commercial plane could land here at any moment.

 ![enter image description here][1]